Message about use of cookies

 DO NOT burn treated waste wood (for example, old furniture or pallets) or household rubbish.
 These can emit harmful fumes and toxic pollutants.

-Did you know that, with correct use, the impact of a wood burning stove on air quality can be reduced by 80%?
+Did you know that, with correct use, the impact of a wood burning stove on air quality can be reduced locally by 80%?

 Smoke control areas